The Noisy Room

 We can do this today.

 Imagine every post on a contested topic had a quiet link beneath it.
-Not a fact-check.
-Not a label.
-Not a warning.
+Not a fact check, a label, or a warning.
 Just a question:

 How do people actually feel about this?